andreeachetan/manual_testing_portofolio/Final Project/Readme.md

 # Functional specifications

-The below Story was created in JIRA and describes the functional specifications of the Admin module, for which the final project is performed upon.
+The below Story was created in JIRA and describes the functional specifications of the __User Management__ and __Job__ for which the final project is performed upon.

 ![Story](https://user-images.githubusercontent.com/124868250/231396210-8bb03b26-0cbb-4c3c-a754-c6af95f8da87.jpg)